gwankyun/CMake/Help/manual/cmake-presets.7.rst

 ``condition``

-  An optional `Condition`_ object.
+  An optional `条件`_ object.
 This is allowed in preset files specifying version ``3`` or above.

 ``vendor``